Summer Financial Aid

 Financial aid is generally awarded based on the fall and spring semesters.
-In order to receive financial aid for the summer semester, the student must submit a Summer Application and have a FAFSA on file for the appropriate aid year.
+In order to receive financial aid for the summer semester, the student must enroll in at least half-time enrollment to receive most type of awards.

 Applying for Summer Aid

 All students who wish to be awarded financial aid for the summer semester must enroll in summer courses to be picked up for summer awarding.
 In addition, students must have a completed FAFSA or TASFA for the applicable aid year.
-The application form is usually available to download from the financial aid website sometime in April.
-Due to the limited funding available for the summer semester, the priority deadline for summer applications tends to be very soon after the form is available.
-For the best chance at being eligible for summer financial aid, we encourage students to submit the application as early as possible.
+Students will need to be in compliance with our Satisfactory Academic Policy.
+For the best chance at being eligible for summer financial aid, we encourage students to register for summer courses as early as possible.

 Summer Financial Aid Awards

 Because funds are typically awarded on the basis of fall and spring, UHD generally allows students to use the full allocation of federal financial aid in those semesters.
-If the student does not use all federal financial aid, such as Pell grant and Stafford loans, the awards may be used in the summer semester.
+If the student does not use all federal financial aid, such as Pell grant and Direct loans, the awards may be used in the summer semester.
 2nd Pell grant awards are available in summer for eligible students enrolled at least half-time and will be automatically awarded.

 Eligibility for summer federal loans is dependent on the amount of loans you received during the fall and spring semesters, either at UHD or at other institutions.
 If you did not borrow the maximum annual eligibility during these terms, you may have eligibility to borrow for summer (depending on other award offers).
 You may also have additional eligibility if your grade level has changed after the spring semester.
 For example, if your grade level was sophomore during the spring semester and junior during the summer, you may have additional loan eligibility.

-Note: You must be registered in at least 6 hours in the summer before Stafford loan funds will be disbursed to your student account.
-If you enroll in less than 6 hours in your first enrollment session and do not enroll during the subsequent enrollment sessions, you are
+Note: You must be registered half-time in the summer before Direct Loan funds will be disbursed to your student account.
+If you enroll in less than half-time in your first enrollment session and do not enroll during the subsequent enrollment sessions, you are

 ineligible to receive any loan funds.